Sadeedpv/Newsmaker/README.md

 # Newsmaker

 ## Use this app to read your favourite news, blogs and articles(all in one).
-Want to read an article on football or want to know more about science, you can get everything from this app 🤠.
+Want to read an article on football or want to know more about science? you can get everything from this app 🤠.

 ![Logo](https://i.pinimg.com/originals/bf/73/5d/bf735da9e11a1fd910c8cf0a682f8015.png)